pkucmus/EVA/docs/index.md

 ## Attributions

-One does not need a keen eye to see that this design it's based on many different designs that are out in the wild - although all the parts here are made from scratch - their authors deserve credit (their work provided inspiration):
+One does not need a keen eye to see that this design is based on many different designs that are out in the wild - although all the parts here are made from scratch - their authors deserve credit (their work provided inspiration):

 * [Rat Rig](https://www.ratrig.com/) for making the V-core which is the perfect sanbox for building and modding a 3D Printer
 * [pekcitron](https://www.thingiverse.com/pekcitron/about) for the [Prusa Bear Upgrade](https://www.thingiverse.com/thing:2808408)
 * [BLV](https://www.thingiverse.com/BLV/about) and his amazing [BLV mgn cube](https://www.thingiverse.com/thing:3382718)

-Also, by name for their amazing work - making some of the parts, providing guidance, testing parts, keeping me in check.
-Their input was a huge help so please do me a fovor and checkout their work:
+The following people deserve special credit for their amazing work - making some of the parts, providing guidance, testing parts, keeping me in check.
+Their input was a huge help so please do me a favor and check out their work:

 * [Olof Ogland](http://www.olofogland.se)
 * [Simon Davie](http://www.nexxdesign.co.uk)